 What do I do if I can’t find my completion letter or certificate?

 Contact the ARECA office to see if they have record of when you completed your EFP.
-If not, you will need to renew online.
+If not, or it has been greater than 10 years, you will need to renew online.
 For more information click here.

 How long will it take to complete an EFP?